Iron lung

-An iron lung is a type of negative pressure ventilator, a mechanical respirator which encloses most of a person's body and varies the air pressure in the enclosed space to stimulate breathing.
-It assists breathing when muscle control is lost, or the work of breathing exceeds the person's ability.
-Need for this treatment may result from diseases including polio and botulism and certain poisons (for example, barbiturates and tubocurarine).
+An iron lung is negative pressure ventilator and mechanical respirator which encloses most of the patient's body.
+The air pressure inside the enclosed space stimulates breathing.
+The device is used to assist breathing when muscle control is lost.
+This treatment was historically helpful for polio and botulism, and for counteracting the effects of barbiturates and tubocurarine).

-The use of iron lungs is largely obsolete in modern medicine as more modern breathing therapies have been developed and due to the eradication of polio in most of the world.
-In 2020, however, the COVID-19 pandemic revived some interest in them as a cheap, readily-producible substitute for positive-pressure ventilators, which were feared to be outnumbered by patients potentially needing temporary artificially assisted respiration.
+The iron lung has become largely obsolete in modern medicine, replaced by more advanced breathing therapies.
+Polio eradication in most of the world also reduced the need for the iron lung.
+In 2020, during the COVID-19 pandemic, interest in these devices was revived as a cheap, readily-producible substitute for positive-pressure ventilators which were in short supply.

 The iron lung is a large horizontal cylinder designed to stimulate breathing in patients who have lost control of their respiratory muscles.
 The patient's head is exposed outside the cylinder, while the body is sealed inside.
 Air pressure inside the cylinder is cycled to facilitate inhalation and exhalation.
-Devices like the Drinker, Emerson, and Both respirators are examples of iron lungs, which can be manually or mechanically powered.
+Devices like the Drinker, Emerson, and Both respirators are examples of iron lungs, which can be powered manually or mechanically.
 Smaller versions, like the cuirass ventilator and jacket ventilator, enclose only the patient's torso.
-Breathing in humans occurs through negative pressure, where the rib cage expands and the diaphragm contracts, causing air to flow in and out of the lungs.
+Breathing in humans occurs via negative pressure, in which the rib cage expands and the diaphragm contracts, causing air to flow into and out of the lungs.

 The concept of external negative pressure ventilation was introduced by John Mayow in 1670.
-The first widely used device was the iron lung, developed by Philip Drinker and Louis Shaw in 1928.
-Initially used for coal gas poisoning treatment, the iron lung gained fame for treating respiratory failure caused by polio in the mid-20th century.
+The first widely used device was the iron lung, developed by Philip Drinker and Louis Shaw in 1927, with the first clinical use being in 1928.
+Initially used to treat coal gas poisoning, the iron lung gained fame for treating respiratory failure caused by polio in the mid-20th century.
 John Haven Emerson introduced an improved and more affordable version in 1931.
-The Both respirator, a cheaper and lighter alternative to the Drinker model, was invented in Australia in 1937.
+The Both respirator, a cheaper and lighter alternative to the Drinker model, was invented in Australia in 1938.
 British philanthropist William Morris financed the production of the Both–Nuffield respirators, donating them to hospitals throughout Britain and the British Empire.
 During the polio outbreaks of the 1940s and 1950s, iron lungs filled hospital wards, assisting patients with paralyzed diaphragms in their recovery.

 Polio vaccination programs and the development of modern ventilators have nearly eradicated the use of iron lungs in the developed world.
 Positive pressure ventilation systems, which blow air into the patient's lungs via intubation, have become more common than negative pressure systems like iron lungs.
 However, negative pressure ventilation is more similar to normal physiological breathing and may be preferable in rare conditions such as central hypoventilation syndrome.
-As of 2024, after the death of Paul Alexander, only one patient in the U.S., Martha Lillard, is still using an iron lung.
+As of 2026, after the death of Martha Lillard, there are no US patients using an iron lung.
 In response to the COVID-19 pandemic and the shortage of modern ventilators, some enterprises developed prototypes of new, easily producible versions of the iron lung.